+11.2.37.2 Parsing (closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to all assistive technology it shall not have to meet the "Parsing" success criterion in Table 11.37 because the intent of this success criterion is to provide consistency so that different user agents or assistive technologies will yield the same result.

+11.2.38 Name, role, value

-11.2.1.38 Name, role, value
+11.2.38.1 Name, role, value (open functionality) (SC 4.1.2)

 Where ICT is non-web software that provides a user interface and that supports access to any assistive technologies, it shall satisfy the success criterion in Table 11.38.